Plush (song): Acoustic version

-Weiland and Dean DeLeo performed an impromptu acoustic version of "Plush" on the MTV show Headbangers Ball in 1992.
+Weiland and Dean DeLeo performed an impromptu acoustic version of "Plush" on the MTV show Headbangers Ball on December 5, 1992.
 The recording was originally only available on a CD single from the United Kingdom for their single, "Creep", the European CD single for "Sex Type Thing," and on the German promotional single "Plush (unplushed)".
 It was not officially released anywhere else until appearing on the greatest hits album, Thank You (2003) alongside the original studio recording.

 Upon its release as a promotional single in 2003, the acoustic rendition did not chart on the US or international charts, but had moderate airplay when the original version had heavy airplay on radio at the time.

 A rare first take of the same acoustic version on MTV's Headbangers Ball was also available, but it was only found as a B-side to the rare "Crackerman" single.
 It has the same length and processing as the original electric version, and also uses the last part of the original electric version.